eventide-project/record-invocation/README.md

  @parameters={:some_parameter=>"some argument", :some_other_parameter=>"some other argument"}>
 ```

+### Assuring Exactly One Invocation

-If more than one invocation is found, only the first invocation will be returned.
+If more than one invocation is found, only the first invocation will be returned using the `invocation` method.

-If a method should have only been invoked once, the `one_invocation` method will raise an error rather than return the first invocation.
+If a method should have only been invoked once, the `one_invocation` method will raise an error rather than return the first invocation in cases where the method was invoked more than once.

 ``` ruby
 recorder.some_method('some argument', 'some other argument')